smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **CLEANUP**

+• New Commands:

-• Added cleanup function smo.CLEANUP.ConvertItemIndexStyleSceneWise and updated smo.CLEANUP.FullAutoCleanup to support it.
+  • Cleanup function smo.CLEANUP.ConvertItemIndexStyleSceneWise and updated smo.CLEANUP.FullAutoCleanup to support it.